Tom Lehman: Professional career

 In June 2012, Lehman defended his title at the Regions Tradition, to win his third senior major championship.
 He won by two strokes from Germany's Bernhard Langer and Taiwan's Lu Chien-soon.
 In his next major appearance at the Senior Players Championship, he finished runner-up, two strokes behind Joe Daley.

 Personal life

 Lehman and his wife Melissa have lived for many years in Scottsdale, Arizona, and they have four children: two daughters and two sons.
 Lehman is a devout Christian.
+Lehman is also a golf course designer who’s collaborated with Arnold Palmer to build TPC Twin Cities and redesigned the course at Phoenix Country Club with John Fought.
+His most notable original design is the Dunes course at the Prairie Club in Nebraska, which has been listed as a top 50 public course in the United States.